Arslanbek Makhmudov: Early career

+Rise up the ranks

-Following first-round TKO victories over Jason Bergman in January and Avery Gibson in March 2019, he fought for his first professional title against Jonathan Rice on 17 May at the Montreal Casino.
-Makhmudov captured the vacant WBC Continental Americas heavyweight title via seventh-round TKO.
-He won his second regional championship, the WBC-NABF heavyweight title, via third-round TKO against Julian Fernandez on 28 September at the Montreal Casino.
-The first defence of his WBC-NABF title came against former world champion, Samuel Peter, on 7 December at the Bell Centre in Montreal.
+He then began 2019 with two more TKO victories, including Jason Bergman in January, and then Avery Gibson in March 2019.
+Following these victories, he fought for his first professional title against Jonathan Rice on 17 May at the Montreal Casino, capturing the vacant WBC Continental Americas heavyweight title via seventh-round TKO; this was his first fight to go beyond the second round.
+He won his second regional championship, the WBC-NABF heavyweight title, via third-round TKO against Julian Fernandez on 28 September of the same year at the Montreal Casino.
+The first defence of his WBC-NABF title came against former world champion Samuel Peter on 7 December 2019 at the Bell Centre in Montreal.
 Makhmudov retained his title via first-round TKO.
-Makhmudov made his second title defense against Dillon Carman on 10 October 2020.
+Makhmudov made his second title defence against Dillon Carman on 10 October 2020.
 He won the fight by a first-round technical knockout, stopping Carman after just 27 seconds.

-On 23 July 2021, Mahmudov faced Pavel Sour in the second defense of his WBC-NABF title fight and in a fight for the vacant WBA-NABA heavyweight title.
+On 23 July 2021, Mahmudov faced Pavel Sour in the third defence of his WBC-NABF title, with the vacant WBA-NABA heavyweight title also on the line.
 He won the fight by a first-round knockout, stopping Sour with a right straight after just 37 seconds.
-Makhmudov made the first defense of the two titles against Erkan Teper on 23 September 2021.
+Makhmudov defended the two titles against Erkan Teper on 23 September 2021.
 He won the fight by a first-round stoppage, as Teper retired from the fight at the end of the round.

 Makhmudov successfully defended his WBC-NABF and WBA-NABA titles against the one-time unified heavyweight title challenger Mariusz Wach on 19 February 2022.
 He won the fight by a sixth-round technical knockout.
-Makhmudov made another WBC-NABF and WBA-NABA heavyweight title defense against Carlos Takam on 16 September 2022.
+Makhmudov made another WBC-NABF and WBA-NABA heavyweight title defence against Carlos Takam on 16 September 2022.
 Aside from the aforementioned titles, the vacant WBC Silver heavyweight title was on the line as well.
-Makhmudov won the fight by unanimous decision.
+Makhmudov dropped Takam twice on the way to a unanimous decision victory, his first bout to go the distance.

-Makhmudov was expected to make his seventh WBC-NABF title defense against the undefeated Raphael Akpejiori on 16 December 2022.
-Akpejiori withdrew from the bout on 16 November, as his team opted to pursue a different fight instead, and was replaced by Michael Wallisch.
-Makhmudov won the fight via 1st round TKO.
+Makhmudov was expected to defend his two regional titles against the undefeated Raphael Akpejiori on 16 December 2022.
+Akpejiori withdrew from the bout on 16 November, as his team opted to pursue a different fight instead.
+Michael Wallisch stepped in as a replacement, whom Makhmudov defeated via 1st-round TKO.
+He eventually faced Akpejiori 1 July 2023 at Huntington Center, Toledo, defending his WBC–NABF title via second-round TKO in what was Makhmudov's American debut.

-Makhmudov defeated Dave Allen at Sheffield Arena, England, via unanimous decision on 11 October 2025.